turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 ## Wrap up

 1. Calculate the different pairing combinations by placing the numbers in a circle.
 Personally I'd suggest just using the ones calculated in [durangobill's post](http://www.durangobill.com/BridgeCyclicSolutions.html) as the different possible combinations can immensely increase as you increase the number of participants. *I haven't coded this part yet but is in my to-do list.*
-2. *C*reate the positions sequence by place a player in position 0 at all times and having the others rotate position.
+2. *C*reate the positions sequence by placing a player in position 0 at all times and having the others rotate position each round.
-3. Then for each round place each player in their corresponding spot at the table and you'll have your schedule!
+3. Then for each round place each player in their corresponding spot at the court/table and you'll have your schedule!

 ## Code